atmaivancevic/ERV_cancer_enhancers/README.md

 ## Regulatory activity of LTR10 in colorectal cancer

+Figure 1D (ATACseq heatmap): add script for both Figure 1D and Figure 1D Supp (which includes all LRT10 subfamilies).

 ## Control of LTR10 activity by MAPK signaling

 ## CRISPR silencing & deletion of LTR10 elements